 Due to federal regulations, states will need to submit a State Plan Amendment (SPA) in order to agree on several of the solutions described in this toolkit.
 Several state Medicaid plans (Oklahoma, Colorado, Michigan and Massachusetts) have successfully applied for and received an SPA authorizing the state to negotiate value-based purchasing arrangements with drug manufacturers.
 An SPA does not expire.
 As such, a value-based contract as permitted by an SPA will be subject to the terms of the agreement between a state Medicaid plan and the drug manufacturer and can be negotiated on a year-by-year basis without CMS involvement.

 A Medicaid-specific FoCUS white paper has been developed that lays out additional detail on how the 1-year milestone-based contract (MBC) could be implemented in that context.
-The toolkit of resources includes an example of an approved state plan amendment (SPA) application, an example Value-based Supplemental Rebate Agreement, and a worksheet for negotiating a Milestone-based Contract.
+The paper includes a toolkit of resources includes an example of an approved state plan amendment (SPA) application, an example Value-based Supplemental Rebate Agreement, and a worksheet for negotiating a Milestone-based Contract.
 The resource may be found here.

 Patient financial implications

 Many patients affected by conditions targeted by durable therapies often already face high financial burdens.
 Patient direct healthcare out-of-pocket costs include co-pays, coinsurance payments, deductibles, and high annual cost sharing limits.
 Some patients may have separate medical and pharmacy deductibles.
 For example, if a cell or gene therapy is covered under the medical benefit, Medicare patients will be subject to either an un-capped 20% out of pocket cost or the share of cost dictated by their Medicare Advantage plan or Medigap plan.
 Should the treatment be covered under the pharmacy benefit, Medicare Part D patients will face an un-capped 5% coinsurance payment after meeting their plans’ initial deductibles and coinsurance payments.
 Patients covered under Medicaid typically have very modest copays.
 Commercial plan coverage has 58% of patients paying over $1000 in deductibles and 29% paying over $2000 annually (Kaiser/HRET survey of Employer Sponsored Health Benefits, 2017).
 Just as for payers, the concentrated upfront payments for years of subsequent benefit present barriers.
 Additionally, patients have non-medical out-of-pocket costs including travel and possible loss of income due to treatment.